How to survive a heart attack when alone

 I have been around cardiologists enough to know a thing or two about heart attacks.
 In very general terms, a heart attack is caused by the heart finding it hard or failing to pump blood, because the heart itself cannot get enough oxygen-rich blood.

 To be a little more elaborate (skip this paragraph if not interested), our hearts have arteries that carry oxygenated blood to the heart.
 Our heart is a muscle, and it needs oxygen like any other muscle, to function.
 This oxygen is delivered by blood via the Coronary Arteries.
-Over time, cholesterol deposits within the walls of the arteries cause deficiency in flow, and sometimes, one of these arteries tends to rupture, causing blood to spill out.
+Over time, cholesterol deposits within the walls of the arteries cause deficiency in flow, or sometimes, one of these arteries tends to rupture, causing blood to spill out.
 Just like anywhere in the body, blood platelets in this blood that is spilling out, tend to clot the blood.
 This clot may stop the blood from flowing through the artery.
 This causes the muscle that this artery supplies blood to, to die of lack of oxygen.
 This in turn forms a scar, leading to more problems.
 In oversimplified terms, a heart attack is the outcome of this part of the muscle dying.

 How do you know you’re having a heart attack